 KvN encourages and assists the organization of bereavement committees and Chevrah Kadisha groups in synagogues and communities so that they can perform Jewish funeral, burial, and mourning mitzvot; protect and shield bereaved families from exploitation; and provide information, education and technical assistance.
 KvN’s educational activities support established and new Chevrot Kadisha and their members, collaborating with other organizations whose interests they share.

 KvN’s website (jewish-funerals.org) has hundreds of pages of information on Jewish end-of-life rituals, Jewish funerals, burial and mourning practices.
 Contact KvN (firstname.lastname@example.org) if you’d like assistance in organizing a Chevrah Kadisha in your community, or if you have questions regarding any aspect of Jewish death-related practices.

 The Gamliel Institute is a world-class academic institution dedicated to educate and train leaders in the creation of a holistic end-of-life care continuum for their local communities.
 The goal is to deepen future leaders' Jewish knowledge and to help them experience the emotional, transformative, and spiritual aspects of Chevrah Kadisha work.
-The six, twelve week, on-line courses present a groundbreaking opportunity for study and learning.
-The Gamliel Institute is a project of KvN.
-More information about Gamliel can be found online at gamliel.institute and the KvN website listed above.
+The five, twelve week, on-line core Gamliel courses present a groundbreaking opportunity for study and learning.

 Kavod v'Nichum sponsors an annual international conference whose focus is on Chevrah Kadisha, Jewish cemeteries, and all aspects of Jewish death practices.
 These conferences have touched thousands of people.
 For information about this year's conference see the KvN website (jewish-funerals.org).